 2. Explore influencer partnerships

-Influencers are excellent for leveraging social proof.
-These online personalities generally have a large, dedicated following of people who engage with and trust their opinion.
+Influencer marketing is a form of social proof that can be a highly effective way to leverage social proof.
+These online personalities generally have a large, dedicated following of people who engage with and trust their opinions.

-Now only do micro-influencers (who have less than 100,000) followers usually charge less than those with counts in the millions, but they often have a higher engagement rate.
+Not only do micro-influencers (generally, those with 10,000 to 100,000 followers) usually charge less than those with counts in the millions, but they often have a higher engagement rate.

 3. Celebrate milestones